Book Groups2024 Series: Banned Books

 Censorship is the child of fear and the father of ignorance.

-Join WHRL for a series of book discussions centered around the theme, Women in Transition.
+Join WHRL for a series of book discussions centered around the theme, Banned Books.

 - There are three facilitated discussions per book.

-- Free and open to all, although registration is required.
-Space is limited!
+- Free and open to all who have been fully vaccinated for COVID, although registration is required.